jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/03-farmers-trump-trade-war-agriculture-crop-beef-prices-2be036c2.md

 I don’t think China was prepared for the first trade war.
 In this trade war, if Trump initiates one, I believe they will be much more prepared.
 They have sizable reserve food stocks.
 They have been principally buying most of their corn and soybeans from Brazil.
 I’m not sure the fight will be as easy as it was back in 2018 and ’19.
 The Chinese will be much more difficult to deal with.

-Advertisement - Scroll to Continue

 The Chinese see themselves as decoupling from the U.S. and moving more toward those countries involved in the Belt and Road initiative [China’s global infrastructure development strategy], which for agriculture would be Russia, and principally Brazil and Argentina.

 Maybe President-elect Trump can get a deal, but it is going to take considerable time, and U.S. farmers need to be patient for the fights that are ahead.
-In 2018 and ’19, the administration, through the USDA’s Commodity Credit Corp., handed out so-called Trump Bucks of about $28 billion to farmers.
+In 2018 and ’19, the administration, through the USDA’s Commodity Credit Corp., handed out so-called Trump Bucks of about \$28 billion to farmers.
 [CCC is an agency that can borrow money from the U.S. Treasury.
 At the time, it gave agricultural assistance to pay certain farmers who lost money during the trade fight with China, and also bought surplus commodities.]

 I suspect that, as in 2018 and ’19, CCC payments may be how farmers stay patient as we somehow rebuild ag export markets.
 I know tariffs are the hammer and everybody else is a nail, but we’ll really prove whether this concept is a little more effective this time around.

-Advertisement - Scroll to Continue

 **Year to date, corn prices are down 15% and soybean values are 20% lower and sitting near four-year lows.
 What is weighing on prices, besides weak export demand?**